 Above you can see some photos of Sergio posing in front of a Pride flag in a public park, Obelisco de Buenos Aires and the Casa Rosada which translates into the Pink House and is where the President of Argentina resides.

-There were some things we wanted to revisit like the Recoleta Cemetary (shown above) where prominent families from B.A. are buried – Eva Peron among them; going back to the Floralis Genérica or the Tulip as I kept referring to it (shown below) and we wanted to spend more time in the Palermo neighborhood.
+There were some things we wanted to revisit like the Recoleta Cemetary (shown above) where prominent families from B.A. are buried – Eva Peron among them; going back to the Floralis Genérica or the Tulip as I kept referring to it (shown below); and spending more time in the Palermo neighborhood.

-Below are some of the many photos taken on our visit.
+Below are some of photos taken on our visit.
 I could probably write an entire post on the parks and green spaces throughout Buenos Aires.
+The city is breathtaking, and I already want to go back again.

 Some of our favorite parks included Buenos Aires Ecological Reserve, a massive reserve in the heart of the city; Parque Thays most notable for its Nude Male Torso sculpture by Fernando Botero; Floralis Genérica a.k.a. the tulip sculpture made of steel and aluminum; Buenos Aires Botanical Garden in the Palermo neighborhood and the Japanese Gardens.

-If you enjoy art and are looking to do something a little different I’d recommend checking out the guided walking tours of Buenos Aires graffiti art.
+If you enjoy art and are looking to do something a little different, I’d recommend checking out the guided walking tours of Buenos Aires graffiti art.
 We signed up for a 3 hour walking tour through different neighborhoods in BA and it was really fascinating.
-The tour guides tell you about the individual artists, their backgrounds, trademark techniques that have helped distinguish them.
+The tour guides tell you about the individual artists, their backgrounds, and their trademark techniques that have helped distinguish them.
+After we took the tour we were able to spot the work of a few of the artists who had been featured on our tour in other parts of the city.
+The girl with the blue hair from pum pum shown above was one of my favorites.

 If you’re interested in learning more you can check out the tour guides website and the various tours they offer at graffitimundo.com.

-Despite being disappointed that we didn’t see everything I had hoped, I know I’ll be back to Buenos Aires.
-It is an amazing city and one to add to your bucket list.
+Despite being disappointed that we didn’t see everything we had hoped, I know I’ll be back to Buenos Aires.
+It is an amazing city and one to add to your bucket list if you’ve never visited.